Coach Dean

 Frequently asked questions

-Yes — this is actually our most common use case.
+Yes, and this is actually our most common use case.
 Runna gives you the plan.
 Coach Dean gives you the intelligence layer on top of it: a coaching note after every run, load monitoring, and a direct line for training questions.
-Keep your Runna structure; Coach Dean adds what no app does.
+Keep your Runna structure.
+Coach Dean adds what no app does.

-You can upload your plan as a PDF to the dashboard and Coach Dean will reference it directly when giving you feedback.
-So instead of "you ran 8:45 pace," you get "that was your recovery day — 8:45 with 140bpm HR is exactly right, your legs should feel fresher by Thursday."
+Text Coach Dean a PDF of your plan and he'll ingest it automatically, then reference it directly when giving you feedback.
+So instead of “you ran 8:45 pace,” you get “that was your recovery day, 8:45 with 140bpm HR is exactly right, your legs should feel fresher by Thursday.”

 Can Coach Dean actually prevent injuries?+

-Coach Dean is genuinely good at catching the patterns that precede most running injuries — load spikes, declining aerobic efficiency, grey-zone effort distribution — and flagging them early so you can act conservatively.
+Coach Dean is genuinely good at catching the patterns that precede most running injuries: load spikes, declining aerobic efficiency, and grey-zone effort distribution.
+He flags them early so you can act conservatively.
 He's not a physio and can't diagnose anything, but he's the early warning system most runners are missing.

-When something does flare up, Coach Dean will prescribe specific rehab exercises for common running injuries — IT band, shin splints, plantar fasciitis, hip flexor tightness — and swap affected sessions for cross-training alternatives (pool running, cycling, elliptical) so your fitness doesn't evaporate while you recover.
+When something does flare up, Coach Dean will prescribe specific rehab exercises for common running injuries (IT band, shin splints, plantar fasciitis, hip flexor tightness) and swap affected sessions for cross-training alternatives like pool running, cycling, or the elliptical so your fitness doesn't evaporate while you recover.
 The goal is to stay in training, not just to rest and hope.

 Can Coach Dean help me if I'm not training for a specific race?+